brianbroderick/lantern/README.md

 It ships PG query logs to Redis using the Redislog extension.
 PG log shipper takes these messages from Redis, aggregates them to a 1 minute grain, and then bulk inserts them into Elasticsearch.
 You can then build whatever visualisations and dashboards that you want using Kibana or anther tool that can query ES.

+## Not compatible with

+* AWS' RDS
+* AWS' Aurora
+* Most other managed PG services

+You must be able to compile and install the Redislog extension.
+As of this writing, it's not available on AWS' managed services.

 ## Config